FRRouting/frr/doc/user/zebra.rst

    Set description for the interface.

-.. clicmd:: mpls enable
+.. clicmd:: mpls <enable|disable>

-   Enable or disable mpls kernel processing on the interface, for linux.
+   Choose mpls kernel processing value on the interface, for linux.
 Interfaces configured with mpls will not automatically turn on if mpls kernel modules do not happen to be loaded.
-This command will fail on 3.X linux kernels and does not work on non-linux systems at all.
+This command will fail on 3.X linux kernels and does not work on non-linux systems at all. 'enable' and 'disable' will respectively turn on and off mpls on the given interface.

 .. clicmd:: multicast